M-A-S1/NUST-HQ-Roundabout-3D-Reconstruction/README.md

-# 🏛️ NUST 3D Reconstruction – Library & Jinnah Auditorium
+# 🏛️ NUST 3D Reconstruction – HQ, Library & Jinnah Auditorium

 This project showcases a full 3D reconstruction of the NUST Pakistan HQ, Library and Jinnah Auditorium using **COLMAP**.
 It includes both **sparse** and **dense** reconstructions, mesh generation, and **metric scaling** using real-world measurements.